OpenKinect/libfreenect2/README.md

 Watch the OpenKinect wiki at www.openkinect.org and the mailing list at https://groups.google.com/forum/#!forum/openkinect for the latest developments and more information about the K4W2 USB protocol.

+## Requirements

+Supported operating systems:
+* Windows 7 (buggy), Windows 8, Windows 8.1, and probably Windows 10
+* Linux.
+Ubuntu and Debian are most well tested.
+* Mac OS X

+Virtual machines likely do not work, because USB 3.0 isochronous transfer is quite delicate.

+The following minimum requirements must be met in order to enable the optional features:
+* OpenGL depth processing: OpenGL 3.1 (Windows, Linux, Mac OS X).
+No OpenGL ES support at the moment.
+* OpenCL depth processing: OpenCL 1.1

 ## FAQ

 ### Can I use the Kinect v2 without an USB3 port?